SAP-samples/digital-manufacturing-extension-samples/docs/Field&IntegrationExtensions.md

 - Integration Configurations between DMC and S/4 HANA has been setup
 - You have access to the SAP CI tenant
 - You have access to the DMC tenant
-- Plant Conversion Rules configured(this is reuquired if plant id different between DMC and S/4 HANA)
+- Plant Conversion Rules configured(this is required if plant id different between DMC and S/4 HANA)

 ## BTP Components
 - SAP Integration Suite